antfu-collective/importx/README.md

 It's a common need for tools to support importing TypeScript modules at runtime.
 For example, to support configure files written in TypeScript.

 There are so many ways to do that, each with its own trade-offs and limitations.
-This library aims to provide a simple, unified API for importing TypeScript modules and swap loaders as ease.
+This library aims to provide a simple, unified API for importing TypeScript modules, balancing out their limitations, providing an easy-to-use API, and making it easy to switch between different loaders.

 By default, it also provides a smart "auto" mode that decides the best loader based on the environment: